rachitdhar/emacs-config/README.md

 - **.emacs.rc/** : For certain run commands.
 In particular, the **rc.el** file is present in this (contains certain definitions, such as for require, etc.)
 - **.emacs.local/** : For additional plugins that have some extensive configuration.
 For example, **simpc-mode**.

-**Note:** The rc.el and simpc-mode.el files are authored by Tsoding / rexim (https://github.com/rexim/dotfiles).
+**Note:** The rc.el and simpc-mode.el files are authored by Tsoding / rexim, and so I have not added them here by myself.
+(They can be found at https://github.com/rexim/dotfiles).

+## Features

+Some of the things that this config implements are:

+- Modes for some major languages
+- Multiple cursor keybindings
+- Magit (for Git UI)
+- Company (for autocompletion)

 ## Acknowledgments / Resources